 Japan has a music listening street.
 If you drive your vehicle at the right speed, you will hear music.
 Japan is not the first country to feature melody roads.
 The song Streets was first constructed in Denmark in October 1995 by two Danish artists.

-67. Scientists have developed color-changing tattoo inks that can track your blood sugar levels.
+67. Color-changing tattoo inks that can track your blood sugar levels

 Researchers in Germany have developed color-changing tattoos.
 It changes color according to pH, glucose and albumin level to monitor health.
 These tattoos change color as needed to monitor health without constantly taking blood samples.